-Despite the high diversity of photoreceptor types in Lepidoptera, not all contribute to color opponency or color vision at the same time.
-The minimum discriminable wavelength difference function of foraging Papilio xuthus exhibits three minima, indicating that only four classes of receptors contribute to color vision (tetrachromatic), despite the presence of at least eight distinct spectral sensitivity types (Koshitaka et al. 2008).
-The photoreceptors not contributing to tetrachromacy during foraging are all confined to type II ommatidia (Koshitaka et al. 2008).
-These excluded photoreceptors are likely specialized for non-chromatic functions such as motion detection or polarization vision, or they may be involved in color vision for mating or oviposition.
+Despite the high diversity of photoreceptor types in Lepidoptera, not all contribute to color opponency or color vision.
+In the tetrachromatic Papilio xuthus, the minimum discriminable wavelength difference function exhibits three minima, indicating that only four classes of receptors contribute to color vision, despite the presence of at least eight distinct spectral sensitivity types (Koshitaka et al. 2008).
+The photoreceptors not contributing to tetrachromacy are all confined to type II ommatidia (Koshitaka et al. 2008).
+These excluded photoreceptors are likely specialized for non-chromatic functions, such as motion detection or polarization vision.
 For instance, R3/4 in P. xuthus exhibit the fastest response latencies among photoreceptors (Kawasaki et al. 2015), a characteristic that may facilitate motion detection using chromatic contrast (Stewart et al. 2015).

-644 8.
-Non-photoreceptor cells in compound eye
+8. Non-photoreceptor cells in compound eye

-Retinal development has been well characterized in Drosophila melanogaster, where the adult 645 646 compound eye arises from a monolayer of undifferentiated epithelium known as the eye-antennal 647 disc (Kumar 2012).
+Retinal development has been well characterized in Drosophila melanogaster, where the adult compound eye arises from a monolayer of undifferentiated epithelium known as the eye-antennal disc (Kumar 2012).
 During larval and pupal stages, photoreceptor neurons are specified first, followed by the recruitment of cone cells and primary pigment cells.
-Cells that do not adopt one 648 649 of these fates subsequently differentiate into secondary or tertiary pigment cells (Kumar 2012).
-650 In Lepidoptera, retinal development follows a similar sequence, at least for photoreceptor 651 recruitment (Monsma and Booker 1996; Gao et al. 2025).
-Our current understanding of non-652 photoreceptor cells in Lepidoptera is primarily based on ultrastructure studies using electron 653 microscopy.
+Cells that do not adopt one of these fates subsequently differentiate into secondary or tertiary pigment cells (Kumar 2012).
+In Lepidoptera, retinal development likely follows a similar sequence, at least for photoreceptor recruitment (Gao et al. 2025).
+Our current understanding of non-photoreceptor cells in Lepidoptera is primarily based on ultrastructure studies using electron microscopy.

 Each ommatidium typically has four cone cells, two primary pigment cells (PPCs), and six secondary pigment cells (SPCs), which are shared between adjacent ommatidia (Ribi 1978; Kolb 1985).
 Cone cells secrete the dioptric apparatus, including cornea and crystalline cone.
 In Drosophila, they can also direct cell type differentiation during ommatidia development and support homeostasis in adult photoreceptors (Charlton-Perkins et al. 2017, 2021).
-In Pieris, the

-659 PPCs envelop the cone cells and the distal half of the crystalline cone.
-These pigment cells help 660 regulate light influx by contracting distally during light adaptation.
-SPCs cover the proximal half 661 of the crystalline cone and the photoreceptors down to the basement membrane, shielding stray 662 light from nearby ommatidia.
-During light adaptation, pigment granules in SPCs accumulate in 663 the distal region.
-Another set of pigment cells, basal pigment cells (BPCs), are located below the 664 basement membrane.
+In Pieris, the PPCs envelop the cone cells and the distal half of the crystalline cone.
+These pigment cells help regulate light influx by contracting distally during light adaptation.
+SPCs cover the proximal half of the crystalline cone and the photoreceptors down to the basement membrane, shielding stray light from nearby ommatidia.
+During light adaptation, pigment granules in SPCs accumulate in the distal region.
+Another set of pigment cells, basal pigment cells (BPCs), are located below the basement membrane.
 These cells insulate photoreceptor axons and, together with SPCs, form the dense pigmentation layer at the base of the ommatidium (Ribi 1978).
-BPC pigment granules 665 666 differ significantly in size compared to those of PPCs, SPCs, and photoreceptors (Fischer et al. 667 2012).
+BPC pigment granules differ significantly in size compared to those of PPCs, SPCs, and photoreceptors (Fischer et al. 2012).
 This suggests that the subretinal pigment layer consists of a novel pigment cell type.
-In 668 other insects, the subretinal pigment layer is derived from secondary/tertiary pigment cells 669 (Tomlinson 2012) or lateral rim pigment cells (Mohr et al. 2020).
-Whether BPCs originate from 670 subretinal or retinal tissue remains unclear.
+In other insects, the subretinal pigment layer is derived from secondary/tertiary pigment cells (Tomlinson 2012) or lateral rim pigment cells (Mohr et al. 2020).
+Whether BPCs originate from subretinal or retinal tissue remains unclear.
 Comparative transcriptomic analysis with PPCs, SPCs, and other subretinal glial cells may help resolve their developmental origin.

-671 672 In Lepidoptera, tracheal cells form the tapetum at the base of the rhabdom.
-In nocturnal moths, 673 the tapetum consists of numerous tracheoles with alternating air and cytoplasm, forming an 674 interference reflector that mirrors unabsorbed light back through the rhabdom.
-The tapetum is 675 located just above the basement membrane.
-In many diurnal butterflies, this ancestral tracheal tapetum has been modified into a few branches at the proximal end of the rhabdom (Ribi 1979).
-676 677 The tapetum has been independently lost at least three times in butterflies: once at the base of the 678 Papilionidae family, and twice within Pieridae, specifically in Leptidea amurensis and 679 Anthocharis scolymus (Takemura et al. 2007; Uchiyama et al. 2013).
+In Lepidoptera, tracheal cells form a reflective structure known as the tapetum at the base of the rhabdom.
+In nocturnal moths, the tapetum consists of numerous tracheoles with alternating air and cytoplasm, forming an interference reflector that mirrors unabsorbed light back through the rhabdom.
+The tapetum is located just above the basement membrane.
+In many diurnal butterflies, this ancestral tracheal tapetum has been modified into a few branches at the proximal end of the rhabdom, generating color eyeshine (Ribi 1979).
+The tapetum has been independently lost at least twice in butterflies: once in the family Papilionidae and once in the genus Anthocharis (Takemura et al. 2007).

-680 9.
-Conclusions and future directions
+9. Conclusions and future directions